 While states often include scheduled minimum wage increases when passing such legislation, Rhode Island’s law does not include any future bumps.
 Recently, states have generally scheduled a few years of increases, with future rates tied to the Consumer Price Index.

-Meanwhile, employers should note that Rhode Island does not have separate wages for tipped workers, though there are exemptions for a few categories of employees, including:
+Meanwhile, in addition to the tipped minimum wage of $3.89, there are exemptions for a few categories of employees, including:

 - Younger workers (age 14-15)

 - Emergency personnel employed by cities and towns

 - Caddies, movie theater workers, newspaper deliverers and others

 Violations of minimum wage laws in Rhode Island can cost employers between $100 and $500 for each day of not paying employees the correct wage.

 An estimated 25,000 to 30,000 employees in Rhode Island earn minimum wage.
 Lawmakers said the increase was needed to keep pace with surrounding states.
 Connecticut’s minimum wage increased to $12 this month and the minimum wage in Massachusetts is $12.75, with a planned increase set for Jan.
 1, 2021.